 When this bit is written to one, SCK is high when idle.
 When CPOL is written to zero, SCK is low when idle.
-Refer to Figure 19-3 and Figure 19-4 for an example.
+Refer to Figure 19-3 and Figure 19-4 on page 172 for an example.
 The CPOL functionality is summarized below: